mahermanns/jube-novice/index.md

 ::::::::::::::::::::: prereq
 Before joining *Reproducible HPC workflows using JUBE*, participants should be able to

-- login to an HPC system.
+- login to an HPC system and navigate a terminal window.
 - edit text files with an editor available on the HPC system.
 - submit jobs to a job scheduler present on the HPC system.
-- interact with the HPC systems in a shell.
+- basic shell, Python, or Perl programming knowledge.

 ::::::::::::::::::::::::::::::